bidossessi/brss/README.txt

 but I can't garantee that it won't crash your system, burn down your house or help me achieve world domination.
 Use at your own risks.

+BRss requires the following python modules to run.

+python-gobject
+python-feedparser
+python-sqlite3
+python-html5lib
+python-dbus

+How to install this modules may vary depending on your distribution.
+In Archlinux run the following command as root:

+# pacman -S dbus-python pygobject python2-feedparser python-pysqlite python2-html5lib gtk3 libwebkit3 libnotify

 1. Extract the archive

 $ tar zxf brss-0.6dev.linux-i686.tar.gz